andrewhodel/node-json-rrd/README.md

 Documentation
 =============

-__update(intervalSeconds, totalSteps, dataType, updateTimeStamp, updateDataPoint[], jsonDb);__
+__update(intervalSeconds, totalSteps, dataType, updateTimeStamp, updateDataPoint[], jsonDb, precision=2);__

 returns a JSON object representing the RRD database.

-* intervalSeconds - time between updates
+* intervalSeconds		time between updates
-* totalSteps - total steps of data
+* totalSteps			total steps of data
-* dataType - GAUGE or COUNTER
+* dataType			GAUGE or COUNTER
 <pre>
     GAUGE - things that have no limits, like the value of raw materials COUNTER - things that count up, if we get a value that's less than last time it means it reset... stored as a per second rate
 </pre>
-* updateTimeStamp - seconds since unix epoch, not milliseconds
+* updateTimeStamp		seconds since unix epoch, not milliseconds
-* updateDataPoint[] - array of data points for the update, you must maintain the same order on following update()'s
+* updateDataPoint[]		array of data points for the update, you must maintain the same order on following update()'s
-* jsonDb - data from previous updates
+* jsonDb			data from previous updates
+* precision (optional)		number of decimal places to round to for non whole numbers

 <pre>
 //24 hours with 5 minute interval